 The Cancer Wellness Hub initiative is a place-based, community-led, and culturally appropriate model of engagement which provides education, navigation services for cancer prevention, screening, and treatment, and removes transportation and financial barriers to increase access to clinical trials and optimal care.
 Specially-trained Neighborhood Health Ambassadors help ensure that community residents feel welcome and valued, and are treated with respect and dignity.
 The Lazarex Foundation also supports sites in San Francisco (UCSF) and in Philadelphia (Abramson Cancer Center), with national expansion in the future.

-AACI Board of Directors completes review of nominations
+AACI Board of Directors to review and vote on award nominations

-Award presented during the 2023 AACI/CCAF Annual Meeting
+Award presented during the 2024 AACI/CCAF Annual Meeting in Chicago

 Please note: all dates are subject to change.